Pocket/swift-style-guide/README.markdown

 ///
 /// The above copyright notice and this permission notice shall be included in
 /// all copies or substantial portions of the Software.
 ///
-/// Notwithstanding the foregoing, you may not use, copy, modify, merge, publish,
-/// distribute, sublicense, create a derivative work, and/or sell copies of the
-/// Software in any work that is designed, intended, or marketed for pedagogical or
-/// instructional purposes related to programming, coding, application development,
-/// or information technology.
-Permission for such use, copying, modification,
-/// merger, publication, distribution, sublicensing, creation of derivative works,
-/// or sale is expressly withheld.
-///
 /// THE SOFTWARE IS PROVIDED "AS IS", WITHOUT WARRANTY OF ANY KIND, EXPRESS OR
 /// IMPLIED, INCLUDING BUT NOT LIMITED TO THE WARRANTIES OF MERCHANTABILITY,